Latest Report – Hunger Doesn’t Take a Vacation: Summer Nutrition Status Report

 Quick Facts

-• In July 2021, almost 5.6 million children across the country received a lunch and 5 million received a breakfast on an average day.
+- In July 2023, just over 2.8 million children across the country received a lunch and just over 1.5 million received a breakfast on an average day.

 A History of the Summer Nutrition Programs